-Mr. MICHAEL WALTRIP (NASCAR Racer; Author): His intimidating force on the track and even around the garage area.
+MICHAEL WALTRIP: His intimidating force on the track and even around the garage area.
 His nickname was The Intimidator.
 And he just - he had this persona about him that exuded confidence.
 I mean, you watched him walk up, and you could just tell by his swagger that he was ready to go race.
 And the racecar drivers respected his presence.
 And the race fans just loved his hardworking, blue-collar-type style that he went about racing with.
 He was the man, for sure.

 INSKEEP: How'd you get on his team?

 WALTRIP: Well, Dale and I had been friends ever since I showed up racing in NASCAR back in the '80s.
 And all through the '80s, '90s, he told me - I was struggling.
 I could never put it all together and win...

 WALTRIP: Yup, that's her.

 (SOUNDBITE OF LAUGHTER)

 WALTRIP: That's the old pink elephant that would always be standing in the room when I came walking up.
 But Dale didn't care about that.
 He just always told me: You get in my cars, I'd make you a winner.
 And so when we headed for Daytona for the 500 in 2001, I had a new ride.
 My car owner was my buddy, and I was set on go to go win the Daytona 500.

 INSKEEP: This will be unfamiliar to some people, that there are even are teams in a Daytona 500.
 What exactly does it mean to be on a team, on Dale Earnhardt's team, and how did you guys work together, exactly?